Meta Oculus Quest 3: Price & specifications speculation

 quest 3 meta

-The Quest 3 will be 40% smaller than the Quest 2 regardless of the hardware being embedded within it.
+The Quest 3 is 40% smaller than the Quest 2, regardless of the hardware being embedded within it.

-Much like the PSVR2, the Quest 3 will also feature a dial to switch up your interpupillary distance, which is a boon.
-Additionally, it appears as though the Quest 3 will also be using “Pancake” lenses.
-This should allow for the headset to be slightly slimmer, and help distribute the weight of the headset much better than older, more outdated Fresnel lenses that we’ve seen on older devices.
-The PSVR2 uses Fresnel Lenses, though we much prefer the Pancake options on the Quest Pro.
+Much like the PSVR2, the Quest 3 also features a dial to switch up your interpupillary distance, a boon.
+Additionally, the Quest 3 will also be using “Pancake” lenses.
+This allows for the headset to be slightly slimmer and helps distribute the weight of the headset much better than older, more outdated Fresnel lenses that we’ve seen on older devices.
+The PSVR2 uses Fresnel Lenses, though we prefer the Pancake options on the Quest Pro.

 XR2 Gen 2 or XR3?

-The Meta Quest 3 is shaping up to be a behemoth of a consumer VR headset.
-While it may lack some of the nicer trimmings, such as foveated rendering and eye-tracking.
-The Pancake lenses, in addition to the boost in visual fidelity, should allow for some of the best wireless VR experiences around.
-All we have to do now is to wait for Meta to officially announce the headset.
+The Meta Quest 3 has turned out to be a behemoth of a consumer VR headset.
+Though it falls just short of the most powerful VR headsets from Meta, it offers significant upgrades over the Quest 2.
+The Pancake lenses, in addition to the boost in visual fidelity, allow for some of the best wireless VR experiences around.

 Make sure to read our other guides.